 The Institute for Democratic Renewal was founded within CGU’s Division of Politics & Economics (DPE) in 1998 to provide hands-on engagement with and scholarly reflection upon the core issues facing the institutions and processes of democracy in the United States and abroad.
-It is directed by John D. Maguire, CGU President Emeritus and Senior Fellow.

 The Institute’s initial project, Renewing Democracy Through Interracial/Multicultural Community Building, ran from 1998 through 2001 and led to the production and publication of the widely used Community Builder’s Tool Kit: A Primer for Revitalizing Democracy from the Ground Up (more than 70,000 copies in six languages are in use nationwide).
 Based upon a year’s fieldwork with 14 exemplary projects throughout the nation, the Tool Kit identifies 15 elements needed for creating healthy productive interracial/multicultural communities.
 The project was also catalyst for the establishment of TNN (The National Network of year-round anti-racism community building training institutes in Albuquerque, New Mexico; (2001-2004); Seattle, Washington (2001-2004); Broward County, Florida; and Santa Barbara, California; the Institute continues to supply counsel and technical assistance to them.